The Hills Are Still Alive In Salzburg

 It’s my second morning in Salzburg and I’m sitting aboard a coach with a joyous Julie Andrews emblazoned down the side, driving through the Austrian countryside, and yodeling along to the Lonely Goat Herd with a bunch of other nerds.
 I couldn’t be happier.

 The Sound of Music Tour is something that I would have given my right arm to experience as a child.
 Fast forward a couple of decades and… well actually, it turns out I’m still embarrassingly excited about it all.
-It’s 50 years since the release of the film, so what better way to mark the anniversary of such an intrinsic part of my childhood than with a dedicated tour round the film’s actual locations?
 The coach trip, run by Panorama Tours, leaves from Mirabellplatz at 9:15am and 2pm daily, and takes you around Salzburg and the surrounding countryside of Austria to see sights and hear stories related to the highest grossing musical film ever made.

 Our tour guide is funny and friendly, and she knows her Sound Of Music trivia.
 We begin the drive through the city as she imparts a few funny and interesting facts about the city and the film.
 I thought I knew the film inside out but some of the stories she tells are totally new to me.
 I won’t give everything away, but some of the brand new nuggets of information I learn and particularly like are;